asengupta/avishek.net/wp-content/plugins/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

+= 1.0.3 =
+* Compatibility fix for WordPress 3.8

+= 1.0.2 =
+* Disable comment-reply script for themes that don't check comment status properly.
+* Add French translation

+= 1.0.1 =
+* Fix issue with settings persistence in single-site installations.

+= 1.0 =
+* Prevent theme comments template from being displayed when comments are disabled everywhere.
+* Prevent direct access to comment admin pages when comments are disabled everywhere.

+= 0.9.2 =
+* Make persistent mode option filter available all the time.
+* Fix redirection for feed requests
+* Fix admin bar filtering in WP 3.6

+= 0.9.1 =
+* Short life in the wild.

 = 0.9 =
 * Added gettext support and German translation.